gravito-framework/gravito/docs/en/guide/seo-engine.md

 app.use('*', gravitoSeo(seoConfig))
 ```

+### Node.js Runtime Demo (Express)
+If you want to validate Luminosity on a pure Node runtime, use the Express adapter example:

+- `examples/luminosity-node`

+Note: Some features are only supported when running on Gravito core.

 ### 3. Dynamic Meta Tags in Controllers
 Inject dynamic meta tags for social media sharing directly from your controllers.